parthit/SmartGrid-Solidity-Backend/README.md

 # SmartGrid
 Uses solidity programming to simulate a basic smart grid application on BlockChain.
 Explanation of the project available in the PowerPoint avaiable.

-Developed the project in Greece.
+Developed the project in Athens Information Technology , Greece as a part of a Undergraduate Fellowship Program.
 Only developed the Backend for the project.

 ## How to run